Mean-field model of interacting quasilocalized excitations in glasses: Abstract

 \section{Abstract}

 Structural glasses feature quasilocalized excitations whose frequencies $\omega$ follow a universal density of states ${\cal D}(\omega)\!\sim\!\omega^4$.
-Yet, the underlying physics behind this universality is not yet fully understood.
-Here we study a mean-field model of quasilocalized excitations in glasses, viewed as groups of particles described collectively as anharmonic oscillators, which are coupled among themselves through random interactions that are characterized by a disorder strength $J$.
-In addition, the oscillators interact with a uniform constant external field $h$.
-We numerically show that the model generically gives rise to a gapless ${\cal D}(\omega)\!=\!A_{\rm g}\,\omega^4$ density of states, where the prefactor $A_{\rm g}(h,J)$ depends on the state of disorder.
-It is further shown that $A_{\rm g}(h,J)$ is a nonmonotonic function of $J$ for a fixed $h\!>\!0$, varying exponentially with $-1/J^2$ in the small $J$ regime and decays as a power-law in the large $J$ regime.
-We discuss the possible relations between our findings and available observations in structural glasses, along with delineating some future research directions.
+Yet, the underlying physics behind this universality is not fully understood.
+Here we study a mean-field model of quasilocalized excitations in glasses, viewed as groups of particles embedded inside an elastic medium and described collectively as anharmonic oscillators.
+The oscillators, whose harmonic stiffness is taken from a rather featureless probability distribution (of upper cutoff $\kappa_0$) in the absence of interactions, interact among themselves through random couplings (characterized by strength $J$) and with the surrounding elastic medium (an interaction characterized by a constant force $h$).
+We first show that the model gives rise to a gapless density of states ${\cal D}(\omega)\!=\!A_{\rm g}\,\omega^4$ for a broad range of model parameters, expressed in terms of the strength of stabilizing anharmonicity, which plays a decisive role in the model.
+Then --- using scaling theory and numerical simulations --- we provide a complete understanding of the non-universal prefactor $A_{\rm g}(h,J,\kappa_0)$, of the oscillators' interaction-induced mean square displacement and of an emerging characteristic frequency, all in terms of properly identified dimensionless quantities.
+In particular, we show that $A_{\rm g}(h,J,\kappa_0)$ is a nonmonotonic function of $J$ for a fixed $h$, varying predominantly exponentially with $-(\kappa_0 h^{2/3}\!/J^2)$ in the weak interactions (small $J$) regime --- reminiscent of recent observations in computer glasses --- and predominantly decaying as a power-law for larger $J$, in a regime where $h$ plays no role.
+We discuss the physical interpretation of the model and its possible relations to available observations in structural glasses, along with delineating some future research directions.